-By Steven E. Towne
+By Stephen E. Towne

 Discussions of the phenomenon of federal government suppression of the press during the Civil War constitute a substantial body of literature.
 Historians have recognized that he unique stresses and strains on civil government induced by war resulted in extraordinary measures taken by government leaders to limit the speech of individuals and groups that openly criticized the ways in which the war was being waged.
 Some of these measures stretched legal and constitutional boundaries; others broke them outright.